-***Rules applicable for all sports: To be eligible for playoffs, participants should play in at least 3 regular season games for their team.
-The purpose of the league reps are not to referee the games.
-Team captains and their teams are expected to referee their own games responsibly.
-League Reps will step-in to make important calls and clarify rules at their own discretion.
-If issues arise, team captains are asked to come together and speak to the League Rep. No other player except for a team captain should approach the League Rep with issues***
+•• Rules For All Sports: To be eligible for playoffs, participants must play in at least 3 regular season games for their team.
+The purpose of the League Rep(s) are not to referee the games.
+Team captains and their teams are expected to referee their own games accordingly and responsibly.
+League Rep(s) will step-in to make important calls and clarify rules at their own discretion.
+If issues arise, team captains are asked to speak with the League Rep(s).
+No players except for captains should approach the League Rep(s) with issues. ••

-- A match will consist of two 25-minute halves with a 5 minute break between halves.
+- A match will consist of two 25-minute halves with a 5-minute break between halves.

 - A maximum of 3 steps is allowed; additional steps result in immediate stoppage of play and the relinquishment of the ball to the opposing team.
 The only exception to this rule is for the goalie inside the crease.
-The goalie can take unlimited steps within the crease but must adhere to the same 5 second rule to release the ball.
+The goalie can take unlimited steps within the crease but must adhere to the same 5-second rule to release the ball.

 - Substitutions can be made on the fly, except for the goalie where there must be a stoppage in play.

-CONTACT / INFRACTIONS
+C. CONTACT / INFRACTIONS

-- Update for Season 9: Players on offence may not charge through or initiate any contact with a defending player — one who is standing between the offending player and the crease.
+- Updated for Season 9: Players on offence may not charge through or initiate any contact with a defending player — one who is standing between the offending player and the crease.
 That includes contact with any part of the defending player, including their outstretched arms.
 Any form of charging or illegal contact, as mentioned above, on offence will result in the defending team obtaining the ball — and subsequently, if a goal is scored on the play, it will be negated.
 However, a defending player — who is not positioned between the offending player and the crease — may not initiate contact by reaching in to prevent a shot or intentionally / inadvertently causing physical contact.
 This will result in the offending team obtaining the ball at half court or, if a goal is scored on the play, it will count.

 - No diving for the ball along the floor.

 - A player on defence may not be in the crease and in a position to interfere with the opponent taking a shot.
 Doing so will result in a penalty shot for the offensive team.
-A penalty shot is taken from the top of the crease without any run-up – must be taken by the offensive player involved in the play.
+A penalty shot is taken from the top of the crease without any run-up – it must be taken by the offensive player involved in the play.